jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Politics makes a lot more sense when you realize words mean little because humanity lives on a Lifeboat, and people, like all beings, don't survive from words, marches, or history lessons.
 Everyone is really fighting over resources.
 -->

 That's why our most important identity is the tools we use.
 Our tools, not our biology, enable us to find a niche and earn a living.
-And, unlike biological animals, we can drop tools to become new and improved technological species throughout our lifetime.
-Inventors are thus our heroes, the people who help our technological evolution are our allies, and those who oppose our holy mission are evolution's antagonists.
+And, unlike biological animals, we can replace our tools and become new and improved technological species throughout our lifetime.
+Inventors are thus our heroes, the people who help our technological evolution are our allies, and those who oppose our technological self-improvement are evolution's antagonists.

 Seeing ourselves as biological beings had us chasing shadows.

 When we primarily identified with race, gender, or genetics, it allowed those with control over an important technology, from princes to supervisors, to become gatekeepers and stop mankind's evolution.
-These antagonists protect their artificial technological advantage by spinning ideological stories about their supposed racial, gender, education, or noble superiority.
+Our false biological identities allowed antagonists to secure themselves by spinning ideological stories about their supposed racial, gender, education, or noble superiority.

 Outsiders would fight back by overcoming one branch of these stories, only to see the another branch pop up again.
-Like a hydra, racism, sexism, and elitism are each versions of a leader's false hope he will have everlasting protection against Entropy by holding back other people's evolution.
-By chasing only one ideological shadow, we'd let antagonists re-create a new antagonism story about why they needn't re-run the race of technological evolution.
+Like a hydra, racism, sexism, and elitism are each versions of a leader's false hope he will never need to re-run the race of technological evolution because he had everlasting protection against Entropy by holding back other people's evolution.
+By chasing only one ideological shadow, we'd let antagonists delude everyone and re-create new antagonism stories over and over.

 We were born free, but everywhere our technological evolution was chained.

 Yet, even with all their talented storytelling, antagonists always failed.
 They proved human survival on this lifeboat called Earth is not based on our biology.
 Anyone who ever preached biological superiority and antagonism inevitably fell in the face of technological progress.

 That progress wasn't perfect.
-Filled with antagonism, our evolution was so sporadic and uncertain Entropy often caught is on the game board of evolution.
+Filled with antagonism, our evolution had so sporadic and uncertain Entropy often caught is on the game board of evolution.
 The pain of its attacks was called layoffs, unemployment, homelessness, recessions, civil wars, depressions, and revolutions.
-The real cause in these human affairs was not failed government policy or unfair history; it was about thwarted evolution; i.e. the stream of adaptions needed to outrun Entropy were stalled because people wouldn't or couldn't adopt innovation fast enough.
+The primary cause in these human affairs was not failed government policy or unfair history; it was about thwarted evolution; i.e. the stream of adaptions needed to outrun Entropy were stalled because people wouldn't or couldn't adopt innovation fast enough.

-Ironically, those who benefitted most from keeping Entropy away would invite it back by antagonizing evolution.
-The ancestors of evolution's protagonists would transform into antagonists who set the stage for society's suffering and their own civilization's downfall.
+Evolution's protagonists would transform civilied with ladders to the future, while their descenents would build chutes that the stage for society's suffering and their own civilization's downfall.
 Evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.

 That's why today, we protect every individual's technological evolution as a sacred right and teach it as an absolute obligation.

 Harnessing technological evolution seems simple to us now, but it took a big change to get here.
 Galileo taught us science over mythology, Jefferson freedom over servitude, and Darwin evolution over creationism; this book teaches us techvolution over ideology.
 The pathway to healthy economics is democratized, interoperable, and open-source technological products that let everyone find their niche.
 We judge our economic success by measuring the health of our technological ecosystem's checks and balances as biologists do with the natural world.
-Healthy politics is ensuring everyone has easy access to the tools that solve their pains need so that adaptations can be replaced once the ecosystem decides it needs better.
+Healthy politics is ensuring everyone has easy access to the tools that solve their pains so that adaptations can be replaced once the ecosystem decides it needs better.

 Because of techvolution, today, we no longer have ideologues that encourage extremes and excess.
 Instead, we practice techvolution that promotes moderation and problem-solving with its mixed-ideological politics and bumble-bee economics.